 Only a registered migration agent can legally give immigration assistance in Australia, with or without cost.
 An agent can explain the visa options that are available to your prospective employee and recommend a suitable option should you decide to sponsor an international graduate on a permanent basis.
-Information to help you when using a migration agent, visit the DIBP - Using a migration agent in Australia.
+For information to help you when using a migration agent, visit HA - Using a migration agent in Australia.
 To search for a registered migration agent, visit the Office of the Migration Agents Registration Authority (MARA).

-It is not compulsory to use a migration agent to lodge a visa or sponsorship application with the Department of Immigration and Border Protection.
-The Department has information on applying for a visa yourself.
+It is not compulsory to use a migration agent to lodge a visa or sponsorship application with the Department of Home Affairs.
+The department has information on applying for a visa yourself.

 Disclaimer: This page sets out information of a general nature obtained from government websites at the time of publication and does not constitute legal or migration advice.
 Check the websites referenced for up to date information and seek legal or migration advice from a lawyer or registered migration agent.
 Published May 2016.